rabby-shek/leetcode-problems/roman-to-integer-easy/README.md

 This approach works because Roman numerals follow strict rules for subtraction and addition, making the greedy method optimal for this problem.

+### Time Complexity:
+- **O(n)**: The algorithm processes each character in the Roman numeral string exactly once.
+Here, **n** is the length of the input string.

+### Space Complexity:
+- **O(1)**: The space complexity is constant because we are using a fixed-size lookup table for Roman numerals and a few variables to track the result and loop index.
+No additional data structures are used that grow with the input size.

 ---

 ## Solution